blowkida/downloader-backend/README.md

       - key: NODE_ENV
         value: production
       - key: PATH
-        value: /usr/local/bin:/usr/bin:$PATH
+        value: $HOME/bin:/usr/local/bin:/usr/bin:$PATH
 ```

 ### Build Script

-The `render-build.sh` script installs yt-dlp globally at `/usr/local/bin/yt-dlp` to ensure it's available to the application and persists across deployments.
+The `render-build.sh` script installs yt-dlp in the user's home directory (`$HOME/bin`) to ensure it's available to the application and persists across deployments.
+The script:

+1. Creates a bin directory in the user's home folder
+2. Downloads and installs yt-dlp to this directory
+3. Makes yt-dlp executable
+4. Adds the bin directory to the PATH
+5. Creates symlinks for compatibility if possible

 ## Troubleshooting

 If you encounter issues with yt-dlp in production:

 1. Check the logs to see if yt-dlp was downloaded and installed correctly
-2. Verify that the PATH environment variable includes `/usr/local/bin`
+2. Verify that the PATH environment variable includes `$HOME/bin`
 3. Make sure the `render-build.sh` script executed successfully during the build process
-4. Check if yt-dlp is accessible at `/usr/local/bin/yt-dlp`
+4. Check if yt-dlp is accessible at `$HOME/bin/yt-dlp`

 ## API Endpoints